Borderline Personality

 8Zanarini

 MC, Frankenburg.
-Pathways to the development
+Pathways to the

-of borderline personality disorder.
+development of borderline personality

 Journal of Personality Disorders,